Yangtze Baidi City

 Liangzhu Cultural Site

 Located in the Taihu Lake area of lower reach of Yangtze River, Liangzhu Cultural Site has a history of 5,300 - 4,200 years and belongs to late Neolithic Period.
 Large amount of exquisite relics, especially jade wares were discovered, including jade bracelets, pipes, beads, belts, and rings.
-A site of ancient city of the Liangzhu cultural period was also discovered in the site, which might be the ancient capital city.
+A site of an ancient city of the Liangzhu cultural period was also discovered in this site, which might be the ancient capital city.

 Hanging Coffins